veerwest/formassembly-api/README.md

  + "expired":null

-## Self-register your app on an existing Enterprise instance
+### Self-register your app on an existing Enterprise instance

+If you are developing for an existing Enterprise instance you will need to self-register your app by following the instructions below.

 1. Login to your Enterprise account as an admin
 2. Navigate to the Admin Tab